Erectile Dysfunction: Everything You Need to Know

 6 hours

 In some cases, these medications can come in a different form, either independently or compounded together.
-These other forms — such as Hard Mints by Hims — can make the experience of taking medication more enjoyable (and more discreet, if that’s something you’re interested in).
+These other forms — such as Hard Mints by Hims — can make the experience of taking medication more enjoyable (and more discreet, in case that’s important to you).

-While PDE5 inhibitors are generally considered safe and effective, they can cause side effects.
+While PDE5 inhibitors are generally considered safe and effective, they can cause side effects such as a priapism (an erection that lasts longer than 4 hours).
 Additionally, PDE5 inhibitors may not be appropriate for people with certain health conditions.

 A healthcare professional can suggest the best ED medication for your specific needs.
 If one medication doesn’t work, they may change your dose or have you try a different drug.